LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-22-sprint-2-waste-and-recycling.md

 Kristen observed that 4 out of 6 users went onto the website first, but they struggled to find what they needed; they actually found Google easier.

 Nearly all users wanted to deal with everything online and all would have preferred  not to have phoned.

+> Five out of six hoped to deal with everything that they needed to deal with online and they weren't able to do that either because they couldn't find what they were looking for or there wasn't the ability to do it online.
+But all of them would have preferred to do a transaction online or to find the information online

 The ability to deal with services outside of office hours was a key factor, and they found it frustrating finding the time to phone.

+> It is fairly straightforward transaction or information finding and so you shouldn't really need to speak to somebody, but the majority ended up having to phone which is disappointing.
+It was frustrating for them because they were having to find time to phone during work hours

 The lack of availability of webchat outside office hours was another frustration.